Dujo46/MIMEKit/README.md

 ### Example
 The following example does the following:
-Creates a MIMEMultiPart message
-Modifies the recipient, subject, and sent status (mark as unsent aka draft) Creates the body text using MIMEText
-Attaches a PDF document using MIMEApplication
+Creates a MIMEMultiPart message.
+Modifies the recipient, subject, and sent status (mark as unsent aka draft).
+Creates the body text using MIMEText.
+Attaches a PDF document using MIMEApplication.

 ```swift
 import MIMEKit
 import Foundation